 Free wills in my opinion are a thing of myth and legend.
-Thats because more often than not what can seem to be free is completely the opposite.
+That’s because more often than not what can seem to be free comes at cost later down the line.

-Free wills are often toted by solicitor during free will week or are given away by charities but look a little closer and its not hard to find the catch.
+Free wills are often toted by solicitors during ‘free will week’ or are given away by charities but if you look a little closer its not hard to find the catch.

-The charitable free will often features a clause to leave a gift to charity and why not I hear you say after all they are providing the will but often the wording of this gift needs further scrutiny.
+The charitable free will often features a clause to leave a gift to charity and why not I hear you say?
+After all they are providing the will.
+However often the wording of this gift needs further scrutiny.

 I leave the house and these other named asserts to my children John , Paul and Ringo.

-I leave my jewellery to my niece Prudence
+I leave my jewelry to my niece Prudence

-The problem with type of will is that
+The problem with this type of will is that,

 1. you never really know what will be left

-2. How does the charity know they are getting their fair share
+2. How does the charity know that they are getting their fair share?

-Free now pay later, a professional may well write a will during fee will week for example but will normally write themselves in a can executor.
+A professional may well write a will during free will week for example, but will normally write themselves in as an executor.

-What starts’ as a free will can often be a very expensive exercise in deed.
+What starts as a free will can often become a very expensive process.
 As an executor your free will provider can charge his or her probate administration costs to the estate.
-So John , Paul, George and Ringo get their money after the probate costs have been deducted.
+They could charge at an hourly fee and/or a percentage of the estate this is when it can start to get really expensive and as an executor they are not legally obliged to renounce when asked.
+So John , Paul, George and Ringo will be forced to use them and will receive their inheritance after the solicitors fees and probate costs have been deducted.